Lupin the Third: Legacy

 Cowboy Bebop and Samurai Champloo director Shinichirō Watanabe revealed during an interview with Newtype Japan that he was heavily influenced by the work of director Masaaki Ōsumi on the first Lupin television series.
 Animator Akihiro Kanayam cited the animation of the anime adaption as an inspiration.

 Numerous anime series have made reference to the series, including Magical Princess Minky Momo, Cat's Eye, Gunbuster, Urusei Yatsura, Cowboy Bebop, Here is Greenwood and FLCL.
 Video game designer Hideo Kojima compared the personality of Lupin with Solid Snake in Metal Gear Solid, stating that in "MGS, Snake became this sharp-tongued, Lupin III-like guy who flirted with women and told lots of jokes".
 Kojima would also partially base his character EVA on Fujiko Mine.

 On March 30, 1984, the series was the last animated work to be featured on the cover of the Japanese TV Guide magazine before the implementation of a policy limiting the cover to real life images.
+In the manga and anime Azumanga Daioh by Kiyohiko Azuma, Tomo Takino is a fan of the series and admires Fujiko Mine.
+She constantly makes references to herself as Fujiko, despite the fact the two are totally different in looks and personality.
 In 2006, Kanye West's "Touch the Sky" featured rapper Lupe Fiasco referencing Lupin III.

 In 2008, the Lupin III-themed attraction "Lupin III: Labyrinth Trap", which has visitors track down treasure in a maze-like layout, opened at the Tokyo Dome City Attractions amusement park.